artbat/bus-stop-test/docs/about.md

 <!--

   Thanks for taking the time to peek at the source code.
-There's not all that much to see however, as this file was generated from a Markdown source file.
+There's not all that much to see, as this file was generated from a Markdown source file.

   The Bus API we put together was a good deal of fun however, using Node.js goodness.